DenisTmenov/javarush/README.md

 # javarush
-// This is my homework in javarush.ru
+// This is my homework on javarush.ru